agooch/testsite/docs/gettingstarted/searchdataverse.md

 <p></p>

 ## Browsing Dataverse
+UNC Dataverse and its project dataverses, sometimes referred to as collections or sub-dataverses, can be browsed by narrowing results using the facets on the left of the main page.
+Users can also sort their refined results within a dataverse.
 <details>
   <summary><strong>Dataverse vs. Dataset</strong></summary><br>
   A dataverse is a collection that can hold datasets as well as other dataverse collections.
 You can think of it as a container as depicted below.